aspect-build/rules_js/docs/README.md

 rules_js automatically mirrors the `bin` field from the `package.json` file of your npm dependencies to a Starlark API you can load from in your BUILD file or macro.

-For example, if you depend on the `typescript` npm package, you write this in `BUILD`:
+For example, if you depend on the `typescript` npm package in your root `package.json`, the `tsc` bin entry can be accessed in a `BUILD`:

 ```starlark=
 load("@npm//:typescript/package_json.bzl", typescript_bin = "bin")